 2. an individual who was using the property as a principal place of residence on the date of the member's death meets all of the following conditions:

-a. the individual lived in the property on a continual basis for two years prior to the member’s admission to an institution or death and continues to live in the property at the time the MassHealth agency first presented its claim for recovery against the deceased member’s estate;
+a. the individual lived in the property on a continual basis for two years prior to the member’s admission to an institution, or death, and continues to live in the property at the time the MassHealth agency first presented its claim for recovery against the deceased member’s estate;

-b. the individual has inherited or received an interest in the property from the deceased member's estate as defined in 130 CMR 501.013(A)(2) and 515.011(A)(2);
+b. the individual has inherited or received an interest in the property from the deceased member's estate as defined in 130 CMR 501.013(A)(2) and 130 CMR 515.011(A)(2);

 c. the individual is not being forced to sell the property by other devisees or heirs at law; and